Honestpuck/jss_tools/README.md

 #### examples.py

-A tiny file with an example of the new style. `old.py` contains the old code.
+A tiny file with an example of the new style.

 ### compliance.py